California thrasher: Status

 The IUCN has assessed the California thrasher as being of Least Concern.
 It has a very large range, and very large population that has shown only a small decrease in recent decades.
 Habitat fragmentation and conversion appear to be the largest threats.

+Despite its current classification as a species of Least Concern, the California thrasher has experienced population declines in specific parts of its range.
+These declines are most notable in coastal regions that have undergone urbanization.

+The California thrasher's range is projected to be severely impacted by climate change.
+A climate model by the National Audubon Society classifies the species as highly vulnerable, predicting a 66% loss of its current breeding range under a 3.0 °C warming scenario.
+This vulnerability is linked to increased wildfire risk which threaten its natural habitat.